If you are experiencing ingrown toenails,

 In more severe cases, where the nail is severely deformed and causing pain on both edges of the toe, we may recommend a Total Nail Avulsion (TNA) removing the entire toenail to achieve the best result.

-Commonly known as Ingrown Toenail Removal, our podiatrist will perform Total Nail Avulsion (TNA) or Partial Nail Avulsion (PNA) or when non-surgical treatment no longer benefit the patient.
+Commonly known as Ingrown Toenail Removal, our podiatrist will perform Total Nail Avulsion (TNA) or Partial Nail Avulsion (PNA) or when non-surgical care management no longer benefit the patient.

 Ingrown toenails can cause enormous pain; you might also find the skin bordering your nail bed is red, irritated and swollen.
 Sometimes, an ingrown nail can cut into the skin, potentially causing an infection.